AdamanTeam/AdamanTeam.github.io/_posts/2018-12-6-Data-Story.md

 On this map, we have a whooping number of 87 countries.
 The food french people eat comes from really all over the world.

+This map however doesn't tell us how much ingredients comes from each country, we therefore now display a Bubble map where the circles are proportional to the number of ingredients originating from that country and sold in France.

+*Bubble map proportional to number of products with ingredients originating in the country*
+<iframe src="https://adamanteam.github.io/bubble_map.html" width="100%" height="400px"></iframe>

+What we notice is that most imported products comes from Spain, Italy and the United Kingdom by a large margin.
+It is interesting to look at what kind of products are imported from these products TODO

 # Food Societal Aspects
 TODO We first observe the societal aspects of the food around the globe.